-Bristol Ensemble welcomes Wellington School students to its online concert which will be broadcast on 14 February and remain available until 28 February.
+Bristol Ensemble welcomes Wellington School students to its online concert which was originally broadcast on 14 February.
 Click on the image below to access the video of the concert.
 We hope you enjoy it!

 J.S.
 Bach Brandenburg Concerto No. 5 in D major, BWV 1050

 John Rutter Suite Antique – movements 2, 4 and 5